-The exercise allowed us to divide existing standards in three categories, based on how easy their implementation and use was in our demonstrator application :
+The exercise allowed us to divide existing standards in three categories, based on how easy their implementation and use was in our demonstrator application:

-1/ Standards where modification or extension would be welcome.

-2/ Standards that the community has supported in theory, but that have proven problematic because of lack of existing implementations.
-The lack of implementations probably hints to underlying problems with their ease of use and with the true commitment of the community.

-3/ Standards that excel in terms of community support, existing implementations, and ease of use.
+- 1/ Standards where modification or extension would be welcome. - 2/ Standards that the community has supported in theory, but that have proven problematic because of lack of existing implementations.
+The lack of implementations probably hints to underlying problems with their ease of use and with the true commitment of the community. - 3/ Standards that excel in terms of community support, existing implementations, and ease of use.

 This is, of course, a rude simplification.
 None of the standards really fits into a single one of these groups.
-But it provided a useful framework, so that an overview could be drafted on the priorities that our community should consider when supporting a standard.
-With this in mind, we'll describe each of the standards we used in more detail :
+But it was useful to focus the mind, so that an overview could be drafted of the priorities that our community should consider when supporting a standard.
+With this in mind, we'll describe each of the used standards in a bit more detail now: